seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

     assertion must be included, with nothing significant missing.
 -   **Data Curation**: A logical folder structure, descriptive file names, and clear documentation allow auditors to quickly find what they need.
--   **Data Reproducibility**: Package management or version control implemented to ensure replication of computational environment and runtime indexing.
+-   **Data Reproducibility**: Package management and version control implemented to ensure replication of computational environment and runtime indexing.

 --------------------------------------------------------------------------------